hamdi-bouasker/Cipher-Shield/README.md

 - **Help:** Change your password or the answers of your security questions anytime.
   You can also save the Lock Password so next time you can login easily by clicking on Load Password.
-  Lock-Password.dat file is securely encrypted.
+  Lock-Password.dat file is securely encrypted using DPAPI algorithm.

 ![help.png](https://github.com/hamdi-bouasker/Cipher-Shield/blob/master/help.png)